jpedro/jpedro.github.io/companies.md

 ## Birth

-They are created at some point.
-The success rate of surving birth is quite low.
-Some point out that 9 out of 10 startups fail.

-But a new company starts with a product or a service, that's either:
+A new company starts with a product or a service, that's either:

 - A innovation -- something new in the world (like Docker)
 - Or by having better execution that beats complacent competitors.
 That better part could be a better UI, better features or simply a better price (like Slack).

+The survival rate is quite low.
+Some point out that 9 out of 10 startups fail.

 # Childhood